 Languages spoken: French, English

-The tours I do: Historical Tour, Private walking tours, Guided group tours by coach etc.
+The tours I do: The Grand Tour, Private walking tours, Guided group tours by coach etc.

 Anecdote: A person asked me if all the restaurants in Quebec were closed during our snowy winter…